Trust-Owned Annuities

 Can a Trust Own an Annuity?

 A trust can own an annuity, typically with the goal of helping the beneficiary financially.
-When this occurs, the trustee typically purchases the annuity as the annuitant and names the trust itself as the beneficiary.
+When this occurs, the trustee typically purchases the annuity and names the trust itself as the beneficiary.

 The annuity can then be paid out to the beneficiary based on the annuitant’s lifespan.
 This means that a trust-owned annuity can essentially help set up the beneficiary with the payments from the annuity.

 There is no legal barrier that would stop a trust from being named as the owner of the annuity.
-It is important to remember that the process can vary depending on the type of trust and style of the annuity.
+However, a trust cannot be named as the annuitant in an annuity contract.

 One of the biggest benefits of using a trust for your estate planning is creating an orderly and controlled distribution of your assets to your heirs and beneficiaries.
 The legal and tax consequences of mixing investments and ownership structures can be confusing without speaking first to a qualified estate attorney.

-What Are the Benefits of Putting an Annuity in a Trust?
+What Are the Tax Implications of Putting an Annuity in a Trust?

 Step 1